Updated: Jan 21

-I went through a relationship for six years and the first five months were amazing.
+I was in a relationship for six years; the first five months were amazing.
 I thought I hit the jackpot when this man came into my life.
 The attention, the love, the caring he showed was the cause of great happiness and security in my life.
 It didn’t take long for that euphoric feeling to come crashing down.
-The red flags started popping up but, because I was in deeply involved and in love with this man at that point in the relationship, I thought he was truly a good man.
-I explained the red flags as minor bumps in our relationship.
-As time went by, my fiancé showed parts of him that were frightening.
-The anger, name calling, shaming, blaming, manipulating, and put downs were frequent.
-Drug use, gambling, silent treatment, verbal and emotional abuse, lying, manipulating, gaslighting, blaming, and shaming were every day occurrences.
+The red flags started popping up but, because I was deeply involved and in love, I thought he was truly a good man.
+I explained away the red flags as minor bumps in our relationship.
+As time went by, my fiancée showed parts of himself that were frightening.
+The anger, name calling, shaming, blaming, manipulating, and put-downs were frequent.
+Drug use, gambling, silent treatments, verbal and emotional abuse, lying, manipulating, gaslighting, blaming, and shaming were everyday occurrences.
 Because of the love I had for him, I changed myself and was quiet and submissive during his rages.
-The few times that I tried to defend myself I was called a liar and accused of denying when I was wrong and I was told that no one liked me.
-So eventually I knew that there was no point in defending myself any longer.
+The few times that I tried to defend myself, I was called a liar and accused of denying when I was wrong.
+I was told that no one liked me, so eventually I figured that there was no point in defending myself any longer.

 After those awful bouts of rage, blaming, gaslighting, shaming, silent treatment as well as smearing my name to friends and family, he would show me that wonderful man that I first met.
 We would have fun and love each other deeply and be very good together.
 But then the cycle would begin again.
 I would start seeing the red flags and then the catastrophic rage would burst forth once again.